StefanWout/python-basics-DE-2502-stefan/docs/debugging.md

 # Debugging

+Testing to see if I can push my changes to the repo

 ## Aims

 The aims of this lesson are to provide an introduction into debugging code, giving strategies and tooling to make the process educational and efficient.